A Handy How-To Guide for Dosing CBD Oil For Cats

 CBD oil for cats usually comes mixed with a few other ingredients to help make it more palatable and nutritious.
 Often times human or dog CBD is mixed with coconut oil.
 Unfortunately, cats can't process the healthy fatty acids found in plants like coconuts (that's because they're carnivores.

-So look for CBD oils containing salmon oil instead, like Austin and Kat's Salmon + Hemp Seed Oil with CBD.
+So look for CBD oils containing sardine oil instead, like Austin and Kat's Purrfect Feline Formula.
 And if you must use a coconut oil-based CBD, make sure you get a concentrated one so your furry friend isn't ingesting too much.

 HOW MUCH CBD SHOULD I GIVE?